Best garden hose spray guns in 2024

 A hose spray gun can make light work of the most common gardening watering tasks and turn the garden hose into one of the most important tools in your garden.

-We looked at performance and ease of use, but we focused on eco credentials, too.
+To help you gett the right spray gun for your hose we tested a range of spray gune, looking at performance and ease of use, but we focused on eco credentials, too.
 Water is a precious resource and it’s vital a spray gun doesn’t leak or drip, wasting water every time you use it.
 A controllable flow option that adjusts the volume of water from 40-100 per cent is also helpful and finally, we noted whether we thought the guns were robust enough to last for longer than just a single summer.

 All the models tested were the gun grip type, made from plastic or metal and were compatible with a standard 13mm water stop hose connector.
 All had a trigger on the handle that was squeezed to turn the water on or off and most had a dial to change the spray pattern.